 Disclaimer

-This factsheet provides an overview of the A A rules at May 2022.
+This factsheet provides an overview of the A A rules at May 2023.
 It should not be treated as a complete and authoritative statement of the law.
 The rules governing A A can be complex and are subject to change; if you are unsure how to proceed you are advised to obtain independent financial advice.
-For help in choosing an independent financial advisor, visit the money advice website.
+For help in choosing an independent financial advisor, visit the MoneyHelper website.